sazaam/strawnode-docs/README.md

-Starting from a Node.js app base, within a Node package looking like this :
+Starting from a Node.js app base, (let's anticipate when Node will be present) within a Node package looking like this :